spectrochempy/spectrochempy/docs/install.rst

 * `https://bitbucket.org/spectrocat/spectrochempy  <https://bitbucket.org/spectrocat/spectrochempy>`_

-This is the recommended solution for developpers and those who would like to contribute
+This is the recommended solution for developpers and those who would like to contribute (see :ref:`develguide`)

 Install ipyparallel in Jupyter notebook
 =========================================